rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-tables.md

 ## Students Table

-Let us create a basic Students table contains fields like StudentId, StudentName, Age, Gender and EmailId with proper data types and size.
+Let us create a basic Students table contains fields like StudentId, StudentName, Age, Gender, EmailId and CourseId with proper data types and size.
 Here `StudentId` is set as primary key with auto increment of 1 and `CourseId` is referenced as a foreign key for the `Courses` table which is defined above.

 ```
 CREATE TABLE dbo.Students